camunda/camunda-docs/docs/guides/migrating-from-camunda-platform-7.md

 For Camunda Platform 8, [a former community extension](https://github.com/camunda-community-hub/dmn-scala), built by core Camunda developers, is productized.
 This engine has a higher coverage of DMN elements.
 This engine can execute DMN models designed for Camunda Platform 7, however, there are some small differences listed below.

+You can use the above mentioned tooling to convert your DMN models from Camunda Platform 7 to Camunda Platform 8.

 The following elements/attributes are not supported :

   * `Version Tag` is not supported in Camunda Platform 8